-With regard to the review of the PSD’s CCR tool, the Technical Consultants found that it has value for understanding the relative cost-effectiveness for near-term investment provided by several technological measures, as it was intended to be.
-However, a number of improvements were recommended, and a greenhouse gas mitigation technology/policy supply curve will be developed in conjunction with ongoing modeling.
-The SDSC recommended that no further action by the Council was necessary, but that Vermont:
+With regard to the review of the Public Service Department’s “Cost of Carbon Reductions” tool, which presented an initial cost-effectiveness comparison between selected technologies and/or policies on the basis of dollar per ton of Carbon Dioxide, the Technical Consultants found that the model has value for understanding the relative cost-effectiveness for near-term investment provided by several technological measures, as it was intended to be.
+However, a number of improvements were recommended.
+In addition, a greenhouse gas mitigation technology/policy supply curve will be developed in conjunction with ongoing modeling.
+The SDSC recommended that no further action by the Council was necessary with regard to the specific Cost of Carbon model evaluated, but that Vermont:

 1) Continue to maintain and update the accounting for mitigation pathways to promote transparency and consistency in assumptions.
 This could come in the format of the “Cost of Carbon” model that the Department of Public Service creates, or through other reasonable means.